CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast conditional-advertise advertise-map \<instance-name\></h>

-Configures the route map that contains the prefix list with the list of IPv6 routes or prefixes you want to advertise.
+Configures the route map that contains the prefix list with the list of IPv6 routes or prefixes you want to advertise for the peer group.

 ### Command Syntax